andy-thomason/overload-vibe-coding/README.md

 ## Step 2, A chess piece and board square.

 Lets define an `enum` for a chess square.
-We will include a blank square so that we don't need to use and `Option` for blank squares.
+We will include a blank square so that we don't need to use an `Option` for blank squares.

 The query `> define an enum for chess pieces with colour and a blank square` was disappointing and the answer was quite verbose.